bchen4/sgrsea/readme.md

 ```

 ###Get count matrix from fastq files
+**sgRSEA count** can be used on single fastq file and multiple fastq files.
+When using multiple fastq files, a [design file](http://) containing design information should be provided.

 ```bash
 usage: sgrsea count [-h] [-i INFILE | -d DESIGNFILE] -o OUTFILE [-l LIBFILE]
                     [--sgstart SGSTART] [--sgstop SGSTOP] [--trim3 TRIM3]